Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Clinical Explainable AI Guidelines

 \emph{Counterexample}:

-One of the main clinical utilities of explanation is that clinical users intuitively use explanation plausibility assessment (\textbf{G4}) to verify AI decision on a case to decide whether to take or reject the AI suggestion, and calibrate their trust in AI's current prediction on the case, or the AI model in general accordingly (U2.3).
+One of the main clinical utilities of explanation is that clinical users intuitively assess the plausibility of explanations (G4) to decide whether to take or reject the AI suggestion, and calibrate their trust in AI's current prediction on the case, or the AI model in general accordingly (U2.3).
 Users do so with an implicit assumption that explanations are the true representation of the model decision process.
-If the truthfulness criterion is violated, two consequences may occur during physicians' use of explanation:
+Violating truthfulness can lead to two significant consequences during physicians' use of explanation:

 \textbf{1}.
-Clinical users may wrongly reject AI's correct suggestion merely for the poor performance of the XAI method, which shows an unreasonable explanation.
+Clinical users may mistakenly reject AI's correct suggestion merely for the poor performance of the XAI method, which shows an unreasonable explanation.

 \textbf{2}.
-If an XAI method is wrongly proposed or selected based on explanation plausibility objective only, rather than help clinical users to verify the decision quality, the explanation can be optimized to deceive clinical users with its seemingly plausible explanation, despite the wrong prediction from AI~\cite{DBLP:journals/corr/abs-2006-04948}.
+If an XAI method is proposed or selected based on explanation plausibility objective only, rather than help clinical users to verify the decision quality, the explanation can be optimized to deceive clinical users with its seemingly plausible explanation, despite the wrong prediction from AI~\citep{DBLP:journals/corr/abs-2006-04948}.

 \emph{Assessment method}: